Ripplingsnake12/All-in-one-TDP-RGB-FAN-control/Install.md

 ```
 >[!TIP]
-> Bauh is the prefered package manager its in your App list ise the searxh finction to find the package you want.
+> Bauh is the prefered package manager its in your App list use the search function  to find the package you want.
 This manager will also update apps and packages.

 > [!IMPORTANT]
-> ## ROGUE ENEMY
+> ## ROGUE ENEMY (For controls and gyro and led)
 > + For those who want to use Rogue Enemy Controls and TDP
 ```
 curl -L https://github.com/hhd-dev/hhd/raw/master/uninstall.sh | sh